ks-grshkv/ks-grshkv/README.md

 ### ✨ Hi!
-My name's Kseniia, I'm a freelance backend developer & graphic designer.
+My name's Kseniia, I'm a Fullstack Software Developer with a background in Graphic Design.

-Python | Typescript
+Python | Typescript | Javascript

 Feel free to contact!